 One longitudinal study by Tsang, McCullough, and Finchum charted the fights and the instances of forgiveness on a weekly basis in couples for nine weeks.
 The study showed that in close relationships we are inevitably engaged in a certain amount of conflict over time, but couples who reported forgiving after conflict were happier nine weeks later than those who didn’t forgive (Tsang, McCullough, & Finchum, 2006).

-Studies also show that relationship satisfaction, as well as parties’ personality traits, play a role in the process of forgiveness.
-High levels of relationship satisfaction were positively related to forgiveness and a low level of relationship satisfaction were negatively related (Allemand, Amberg, Zimprich, & Fincham (2007).
+Studies also indicate that relationship satisfaction, as well as parties’ personality traits, plays a role in the process of forgiveness.
+High levels of relationship satisfaction were positively related to forgiveness and a low level of relationship satisfaction was negatively related (Allemand, Amberg, Zimprich & Fincham (2007).